nspcc-dev/doc-fs-neo-org/content/howto/http-gw.md

 ![http gw wrap scheme](../../images/http-gw-wrap.png)

-You may have noticed that the API provided by the gateway natively differs a little from the URL scheme given in our previous post.
+You may have noticed that the API provided by the gateway natively differs a little from the URL scheme in public HTTP Gateways or CDN in the N3 Testnet.
 That's because we expect most of the real setups to be using some proxy server (or servers) in front of the gateway, providing caching, URL rewriting, and TLS termination if needed (although TLS can be handled by the gateway itself if needed).
-For example, in the previous article, we've used nginx as a caching proxy with some URL rewriting to make access to objects more web-native.
-First, we made direct pass of simple `GET` request to `/get/` location:
+You can use nginx as a caching proxy with some URL rewriting to make access to objects more web-native.
+To do that, make direct pass of simple `GET` request to `/get/` location:

 ```
 location  ~ "^/[0-9a-zA-Z]{43,44}/[0-9a-zA-Z\-]{43,44}$" {